Watching Sky Q in Ultra HD

 Find out how to setup Ultra HD by visiting Setting up Ultra HD.

 When you’re watching a Sky Sports channel, you’ll receive a prompt if an Ultra HD version is available.
 Follow the instructions to be taken to the live Ultra HD broadcast.
-Alternatively, press the red button where you can watch in Ultra HD and enjoy additional stats, highlights and information about the game.
+Alternatively, press the red button and enjoy additional stats, highlights and information about the game.

 When searching on your Sky Q box, you’ll find an Ultra HD section in the Sky Cinema and Sky Box Sets tab, bringing you one movie premiere every week as well as a range of the latest box sets and documentaries.